Table of Contents

 Michael Phillips and Robbie Philips were husband and wife, while Vincent Paul Chiarella’s wife, Donnis Chiarella, was also at the Bahamas resort.
-Luckily, Donnis Chiarella was found alive, but she was ill and was in a critical condition.
+Luckily, Donnis Chiarella was found alive, but she was ill and in critical condition.
 The Bahamas resort they were visiting was the Sandals, Emerald Bay.
-They were reportedly found dead on May 6, inside their Sandals Emerald Bay villas at the particular resort.
+They were reportedly found dead on May 6 inside their Sandals Emerald Bay villas at the particular resort.

 One of the local newspaper publishers in the Bahamas, Nassau Guardian, has been involved in covering the entire progress of the case.
 The publisher has reported that the respective departments have finished the toxicology and autopsy reports and shared them for review.

 The examination of the medical team confirmed that the cause of death was carbon monoxide, which resulted in the poisoning of the victims.
 No more information has been shared or released on the matter by the authorities.

 The presence of poisoning due to carbon monoxide suggests that a combustion source must be the main culprit in the case.
 It could be an engine or a combustion motor installed internally into the enclosed area.

 As the Bahamas has a warm climate, a heating source is out of the question.
 If it is not the heating source, the head of the carbon monoxide could likely be a generator for the electric supply.

 It is a high possibility that the combustion from an on-site generator for electricity generation could be the reason.
 It could have released enough carbon monoxide in its surroundings, causing poisoning.